JerrySM64/JerrySM64/README.md

 </a></p>

 ### 😄 About me
 I am Jerry, nice to meet you!
-I'm a 22 years old German dude who loves to code.
+I'm a 23 years old German dude who loves to code.
 Been a Linux user on and off since 2013 and full time from late 2021 to early 2024.
 Mostly using macOS since then.
 That doesn't mean I don't engage in Linux-related projects anymore though. ;D

 ### 🖥️ Meet my computers
 #### "Green Demon"
-- **OS:** NixOS unstable
+- **OS:** *Changes too often.
+It's mostly Linux though.*
 - **CPU:** AMD Ryzen 7 5800X
 - **RAM:** 32 GB G.Skill Aegis DDR4-3200 (dual kit)
 - **GPU:** Gigabyte Eagle Radeon RX 6650 XT